ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 ### Expression Types

 CQL supports a variety of expressions, nearly everything from the SQLite world.
 The following are the various supported operators; they are presented in order from the weakest binding strength to the strongest.
 Note that the binding order is NOT the same as C, and in some cases it is radically different (e.g. boolean math)

 #### UNION and UNION ALL
 These appear only in the context of `SELECT` statements.
 The arms of a compound select may include `FROM`, `WHERE`, `GROUP BY`, `HAVING`, and `WINDOW`.
 If `ORDER BY` or `LIMIT ...
 OFFSET` are present, these apply to the entire UNION.

-example:
+Example:

 ```sql
 select A.x x from A inner join B using(z)